codurance/site/_posts/2016-10-03-what-i-wish-i-knew.md

 Learn things outside your comfort zone.
 If you work on a dynamic language, learn a statically typed one.
 Use VIM or Emacs if you are used to an IDE, etc.

 ##Find a mentor##
 I just said that there are no teachers after college, but that is not entirely true.
-Nobody will seat in a classroom with you and go over a predefined lesson.
+Nobody will sit in a classroom with you and go over a predefined lesson.
 But it is still extremely beneficial to find one more experienced person that can guide you.

 [Sandro’s book “The Software Craftsman”](https://www.goodreads.com/book/show/23215733-the-software-craftsman) describes how a mentor is beneficial to a new software developer at great lengths.